 As a child, Kofi Boa saw his family farm burn as a result of traditional slash and burn agriculture, which resulted in their family's lifetime work and future means of survival gone.
 Kofi later set up the Centre for No-Till Agriculture (CNTA) to demonstrate the benefits and evidence of Conservation Agriculture (CA), which include water conservation, increased yields, weed and pest management, sustaining arable land, reduction of labor, innovation and entrepreneurship, access to education and food and nutrition security.

 Grow Ahead has teamed up with the CNTA to fundraise for the installation of five learning centres.
 The learning centres will introduce and promote sustainable farming amongst smallholder farmers through the adoption of conservation agriculture.
-Each learning centre will have 50 farmers participate in one year of hands-on training.
-This project will directly engage 250 farmers within the year.
-Each farmer will be expected to share the knowledge and experienced gained with at least 10 farmers farming around him/her the following year.
+Each learning centre will have 50 farmers participate in one year of hands-on training, engaging a total of 250 farmers within the year.
+Each of those farmers will then be expected to share the knowledge and experienced gained with at least 10 farmers farming around him/her the following year.
+That's a total of 2,500 farmers in two years!

 Support Conservation Agriculture and food security in Ghana